Oxsomi/core3/docs/oiCA.md

     	//Always needed; 0xFFFF directory id aka root (".").
 This isn't present in DLFile names.
     	//Points to direct children of root directory.
-    	//Parent should be IGNORED but should be defaulted to 0xFFFF
+    	//Parent HAS to be 0xFFFF.
     	//
     	CADirectory root;